 LCP is a new metric added to Lighthouse 6.0 and receives 25% weight in a site’s Performance Score.
 LCP replaces First Meaningful Paint (FMP) from Lighthouse 5.7.
 Although both metrics measure the time the largest content element is displayed, FMP is notorious for producing inconsistent results and can only be standardized in certain web browsers.

-Top performing websites, like those on Layer0, deliver LCPs in under 1 second.
+Top performing websites, like those on Layer0 (now Edgio), deliver LCPs in under 1 second.
 LCPs up to 2.5 seconds are considered fast and rank in the 75th percentile for this metric.
-LCPs between 2.5 seconds and 4 seconds are considered moderate, needing improvement and LCPs exceeding 4 seconds fall below the 50th percentile and are considered slow by Google.
+LCPs between 2.5 seconds and 4 seconds are considered moderate, needing improvement, and LCPs exceeding 4 seconds fall below the 50th percentile and are considered slow by Google.

-Slow LCPs usually stem from one or more of the following:
+Slow LCPs usually stems from one or more of the following:

 Slow server response times